nerdalize/nerd/README.md

 [Nerdalize](https://www.nerdalize.com/) is building a different cloud.
 Instead of constructing huge datacenters, we're distributing our servers over homes.
 Homeowners use the residual heat for hot showers and to warm their house, and we don't need to build new infrastructure.

-In order to make using these cloud resources more straight forward we’ve designed a CLI that fits your workflow.
+In order to make our cloud resources accessible and easy to use, we've developed a CLI that fits your workflow.
 Whether you’re a researcher, engineer or developer, it allows you to easily run your computations, simulations and analyses on our cloud infrastructure.

 __Features__:
   - Moving __datasets__ from you workstation to the cloud and back is included right into the workflow